 Why these decisions matter

-The decisions reference the EDPB Guidelines 05/2020 on consent.
+The decisions reference the EDPB Guidelines 05/2020 on consent and the EDPB Cookie Banner Taskforce findings from 2023.
 Freely given means the user faces no disadvantage for refusing.
 If your banner makes accepting easier than rejecting, that consent is not freely given.
-Full stop.

-1. Reject must be as easy as accept: same layer, same visual weight, same number of clicks.
+- Reject must be as easy as accept: same layer, same visual weight, same number of clicks.
+The ATG decision specifically flagged color contrast asymmetry between accept and reject options.

 The real risk: fines are the least of it

-ATG, Aller Media, and Warner Music received reprimands, not fines.
-That sounds mild.
-It is not.
-A reprimand is a formal finding of violation.
+All five companies received reprimands, not fines.
+IMY classified the violations as minor under GDPR Recital 148, citing factors like first-time offences and partial remediation during the investigation.
+But a reprimand is a formal finding of violation.
 If these companies fail to fix the issues, IMY can escalate to administrative fines under GDPR Article 83.
 For consent violations, that means up to 4% of annual global turnover or EUR 20 million.

 A reprimand is also public.
 Your customers, competitors, and partners can see it.
 For companies that handle consumer data, the reputational damage often costs more than any fine.